-The cylinders belonging to the restored instrument are 44 in number, while for the major organ there are 45, for a total, as mentioned, of 89.
-It can be assumed that the cylinders that have arrived today are the totality of those built , since historical inventories of the Royal Palace show the same current number.
-The pieces contained in the cylinders reflect the “cultured” destination of the instruments.
-These are mostly arias taken from works by the major composers of the time: Donizetti, Mercadante, Verdi, Strauss, Pacini, etc. It is likely that the King or the members of the court chose the pieces to be noted in the cylinders as soon as the new works, often in first performance, were presented at the San Carlo in Naples.
+There are 44 cylinders belonging to the restored instrument, while for the major organ there are 45, for a total of 89, as has been said. , since the same current number results from historical inventories of the Palace.
+The songs contained in the cylinders reflect the "cultured" destination of the instruments.
+These are mostly arias taken from works by the major composers of the time: Donizetti, Mercadante, Verdi, Strauss, Pacini, etc. It is probable that the King or the members of the court chose the pieces to be noted in the cylinders as soon as the new works, often premiered, were presented at the San Carlo in Naples.
 In the notation of the cylinders we started from transcriptions for piano and voice, which were then adapted to the instrument.
-From the careful analysis of the cylinders, it can be assumed that the methodology used by Beyer to notice them allowed a very high resolution in the positioning of the nails, which translates into extreme flexibility in the explanation of the expressive elements introduced in the transcription and preparation phases. musical diagrams with which the cylinders were noted; their listening is therefore pleasant and fluid.
+From the careful analysis of the cylinders, it can be assumed that the methodology used by Beyer to notate them allowed very high resolution in the positioning of the nails, which translates into extreme ductility in the explication of the expressive elements introduced in the transcription and preparation phases of the musical diagrams with which the cylinders were notated; their listening is therefore pleasant and fluid.

-In an era like the present one, in which digital technologies seem to have surpassed in quality and refinement everything that had been built in the past, automatic instruments are often seen with paternalistic benevolence as more or less clumsy attempts to imitate instruments and musicians. real.
+In an era like the present one, in which digital technologies seem to have surpassed everything built in the past in terms of quality and sophistication, automatic instruments are often seen with paternalistic benevolence as more or less clumsy attempts to imitate instruments and musicians real.
 But is not so.
-If analyzed from a technical point of view, and listening to the musical result does not betray this finding, they show that they have been achieved by implementing extraordinary technical strategies and solutions, such as to allow the highest quality level of the final result.
-In our case, it is clear how an organ with only 46 pipes, albeit with a feeble voice, suitable for a small studio which was probably originally intended, manages to fully convey the sensation of an entire orchestra without the musical value appearing. crippled.
+If analyzed from a technical point of view, and listening to the musical result does not betray this observation, they show that they were made by implementing extraordinary strategies and technical solutions, such as to allow the highest quality level of the final result.
+In our case, we can clearly see how an organ with only 46 pipes, albeit with a feeble voice, suitable for a small study for which it was probably originally intended, is able to fully convey the sensation of an entire orchestra without the musical value appearing crippled.

-Alongside the aesthetic enjoyment, another element should not be overlooked, which is the value of a rigorous document of ancient practices and methods of execution.
-From the examination of the cylinders, during the restoration it was found that in the act of their construction the notator marked the conventional symbols that Bayer used to remember their size and, perhaps, the musical function in the context of the piece, near the tips. .
-These symbols appear to be different from those known to us through the known ancient treatises; these cylinders could therefore allow, if properly investigated, to reconstruct exactly the methods, otherwise lost, with which Beyer, and the tradition from which he descended, used to interpret and translate the musical sheet.
+Alongside the aesthetic enjoyment, another element should not be overlooked which is the value of a rigorous document of ancient practices and executive methods.
+From an examination of the cylinders, during the restoration it was found that in the act of their construction the notator marked the conventional symbols near the tips that Bayer used to remember their size and, perhaps, their musical function within the piece .
+These symbols appear to be different from those known to us through known ancient treatises; these cylinders could therefore allow, if properly investigated, to reconstruct exactly the methods, otherwise lost, with which Beyer, and the tradition from which he descended, used to interpret and translate the music sheet.